Mirv/rails-petshop-demo/README.md

 * Rails version: 4.2.7
 * PG version: ~> 0.15

+## Which kind of features has this Demo??

+- ActiveAdmin for administrative panels
+- Twitter Bootstrap as default CSS Framework
+- Pagination for Searches and index page
+- Using FFaker to generate random data for Seeds
+- Using Capybara to test the search feature
+- Using PgSearch to implement full-text search of animals

 ## Installation / Getting Started

 To install (development environment) on your machine, just follow the tips above: